droe/example.kext/README.md

 ## Requirements

-Tested primarily on El Capitan 10.11.6 (XNU 3248.72.11).
-Patches to support other macOS releases are very welcome.
+Tested primarily on 10.11 El Capitan and later.
+Patches to support other releases are very welcome.

 ## Installation